 Molissa has also created many works on ballet and contemporary dance companies, most recently for Barnard/Columbia, Oakland Ballet, Pacific Northwest Ballet, Robert Moses' Kin and the Seattle Dance Project.
 She is a Guggenheim Fellow, a Fellow of the American Academy in Rome, has enjoyed residencies at the Baryshnikov Art Center, the Bogliasco Foundation in Genoa, Italy, Djerassi, TopazArts and Yaddo, is the recipient of two Asian Cultural Council residencies in Japan and a Master Artist of the Atlantic Center for the Arts.
 Molissa is the Danforth Professor of Dance at Mills College, in residence in the spring semesters, and often teaches choreographic workshops at other universities, most recently at Hunter College and the Experimental Theater Lab of New York University.

-Performances by the company have taken place at the Joyce Theater, Summerstage, The Kitchen, City Center, Alice Tully Hall, Lincoln Center Out-of-Doors, the Rovereto Festival, Italy, Jacob's Pillow, the Anderson Collection at Stanford University, and at many outdoor venues.
+National performances by the company have taken place at the Joyce Theater, Summerstage, The Kitchen, City Center, Alice Tully Hall, Lincoln Center Out-of-Doors, Jacob's Pillow, the Anderson Collection at Stanford University, and at many outdoor venues.

 Seagull Press recently published RHYTHM FIELD: THE DANCE OF MOLISSA FENLEY with essays by Molissa and her colleagues including Peter Boal, Rande Brown, Bob Holman, Bill T. Jones, David Moodey, Richard Move, Ann Murphy, Tere O'Connor, Elizabeth Streb and Paz Tanjuaquio, with foreword by Philip Glass and epilogue by Stephen Greco and including archival photographs.
 Molissa, with company members Christiana Axelsen and Rebecca Chaleff, has just completed Water Table, an evening length work comprised of eight parts.
 Recent performances included a season at New York Live Arts, June 14-18, 2016.

 Rebecca Chaleff is a Ph.D. candidate in the department of Theater and Performance Studies at Stanford University.
-She has had the pleasure of performing with Pat Catterson, Douglas Dunn and Dancers, and the Merce Cunningham Repertory Understudy Group, among others, and is also currently a member of GeraldCaselDance.
+She has had the pleasure of performing with Pat Catterson, Douglas Dunn and Dancers, Margaret Jenkins Dance Company, and the Merce Cunningham Repertory Understudy Group, among others, and is also currently a member of GeraldCaselDance.
 Rebecca co-founded The Becky Collective with colleague Rebecca Ormiston in 2012 to create collaborative dance theater; most recently, they co-devised and co-directed fox mirror forest, a site-specific work set in Stanford's Frost Amphitheater.
 Since joining Molissa Fenley and Company in 2012, Rebecca has had the pleasure of reconstructing and originating roles in numerous works that span the breadth of Fenley's oeuvre.
 This spring she had the privilege of learning Fenley's iconic State of Darkness; she is now one of the four women who perform the dance.

 Peiling Kao, a native of Taipei, Taiwan, has been a freelance dancer for 16 years.
 After graduating from Taipei National University of the Arts in 1996 with a BFA in Dance, she worked as a full-time teacher at Cloud Gate Dance School in Taiwan.
 She has trained in ballet, contemporary, modern dance, Chinese Traditional Dance, Chinese Martial Art, improvisation, and contact improvisation.
 In 2007, Kao was awarded the Taiwan-England artists’ residency, hosted by Independent Dance based at Siobhan Davis Studios in London.
 In 2010, she finished her MFA in Choreography and Performance at Mills College, receiving an E.L Wiegand Foundation Award for excellence in performance and choreography.
 In 2012, she was awarded an Izzie (Isadora Duncan Dance Award) for Outstanding Achievement in Performance for the collaborative work, Terra Incognita: Revisited.
-Later that year, she was awarded an Artist in Residency at the Shawl-Anderson Dance Center in Oakland.
-Kao has taught dance at Mills College, Austin Peay State University, and at the Chinese American International School as a visiting artist.
+Peiling is presently an assistant professor at the University of Hawaii, Manoa.
+Prior to this recent appointment, she taught dance at Mills College, Austin Peay State University, and at the Chinese American International School as a visiting artist.
 Her work has been presented at Austin Peay State University, The Garage and the Luggage Store Gallery in SF, and Temescal Art Center and Mills College in Oakland.
 She has danced with Molissa Fenley and Company since 2010.